Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Theoretical Behaviors

-According to the ``no free lunch" theory in statistical learning theory \citep[Theorem 3.1]{gyorfi2006distribution}, satisfactory generalization error bounds cannot be derived for learning algorithms without any assumptions about the data.
+According to the ``no free lunch'' theory \citep[Theorem 3.1]{gyorfi2006distribution}, satisfactory generalization error bounds cannot be derived for learning algorithms without any assumptions about the data.
 Therefore, some restrictions on the data $D$ and the distribution $P$ should be set for our analysis.
-Our first assumption focuses on the massiveness of the state and action spaces.
+Our first assumption is mild under our setting.